-Every boat of a class administered by ISAF Radio Controlled Sailing shall display a sail number on both sides of each sail.
+Every boat of a class administered by an ISAF Radio Controlled Sailing Division (RSD) class shall display a sail number on both sides of each sail.
 Class insignia and national letters shall be displayed on mainsails as stated in rules G1.1(a), G1.1(b) and E6(f)(1).